-Zero, a set of best practices for steel report, and reduce product-level emissions.
+Development, RMI released Horizon Zero, a set of best practices for steel and other major industries to measure, report, and reduce product-level emissions.
 Steelmakers can now use the guidance to develop and document products differentiated by their carbon intensity.
-In turn, with guide purchasing decisions.
+In turn, with both consumer demand and regulatory pressure rising for low-emissions steel, buyers will have better information to guide purchasing decisions.

-In the United States, demand for green steel is growing partly due to the Inflation Reduction Act (IRA) and other recent federal steps that have supercharged the low-emissions economy more concrete than the United States and incentivized the US government and companies to source steel and other RMI and its partners have joined forces with the Global Cement and Concrete Association to explore all the decarbonization levers available to the industry. burgeoning US green steel market that is These include emerging technologies to expected to be worth \$30 billion by 2050. reduce the carbon footprint of concrete mixes, as well as better structural designs that use less material.
-RMI has
+In the United States, demand for green steel is growing partly due to the Inflation Reduction Act (IRA) and other recent federal steps that have supercharged the low-emissions economy and incentivized the US government and companies to source steel and other materials domestically.
+Guided by this new reality and by input from US steel industry leaders, RMI has demonstrated how first movers can get a foothold in a burgeoning US green steel market that is expected to be worth \$30 billion by 2050.